-Meniscus or cartilage tears of the knee can cause pain behind knee – usually more on the inside or outside.
+Meniscus or cartilage tears of the knee can cause pain behind the knee – usually more on the inside or outside.
 Most of these tears are degenerative.

 However, Sometimes, the ‘root’ of the meniscus tears, where the meniscus attaches to the middle of the knee, tears.

-If you have sudden or intense pain behind knee, the doctor may recommend that you rest and apply ice to your knee.
+If you have sudden or intense pain behind the knee, the doctor may recommend that you rest and apply ice to your knee.
 In some cases, your doctor may also ask you to elevate your leg while you’re sitting down to help improve the blood flow in your leg.

 Knee Fracture Diagnosis:

 Common diagnosis for a fracture of the knee may include: